 Sightseeing in Zagreb - Trg Ban Jelacic

-Trg ban Jelacic, the main square
+Trg ban Jelacic, Zagreb

 The city is divided into three parts: the thousand-year old Gornji grad (Upper Town) which contains the Presidential Palace, the iconic St Mark’s Church, the Croatian parliament (Sabor), and museums and galleries which are all set in cobbled streets lit by gas lamps; the 19th century Donji grad (Lower Town) with its shops, restaurants, cafes, theatres and parks; and the modern post-World War II area of Novi Zagreb (‘new Zagreb’) which is full of high-rise buildings and basically has little to offer visitors.

-Zagreb is also called a city of museums as there are more of them per square foot than any other city in the world.
-But this doesn’t mean that there is nothing else for you to do if you aren’t a history buff.
-One of the many pleasures that the Zagrebcani (the locals) enjoy is sitting in one of the numerous cafes watching the world go by.
-In the evening, you can visit one of the many restaurants, sampling a delicious Croatian dish, and finish the day in the one of the bars or clubs.
-Whatever you choose to do, you are guaranteed to have a good time!
+It is also called a city of museums, as there are more of them per square foot than in any other city in the world.
+But this doesn’t mean that there is nothing else for you to do if you aren’t a history or culture buff.
+One of the many pleasures that the Zagrebčani (the locals) enjoy is sitting in one of the numerous cafes watching the world go by.
+In the evening, you can visit one of the many restaurants, sample a delicious Croatian dish, and finish the day in one of the numerous bars or clubs.

 Guide to Zagreb